arzola/arzola/README.md

 ## When I'm Not Coding

 I'm pretty obsessed with trip-hop music - there's something about that rhythm that just works with coding.
-I mess around with music production too, though I'm still figuring that out.
+I mess around with playing music too, though I'm still figuring that out.
 You can check out some of my attempts on [YouTube](https://www.youtube.com/@OsArz) if you're curious.

 Montreal's café scene has become my second office.
-I've probably worked from half the spots in the city by now, always hunting for that perfect corner with good wifi and better coffee.
+I've probably worked from half the spots in the city by now, always hunting for that perfect corner with good wifi and good coffee.

 ## Random Stuff

-I once tried explaining React hooks to my favorite taquero back home - he still makes better lifecycle decisions than most of my components.
 My relationship with spice levels mirrors my coding philosophy: ranges from "this is fine" to "why did I think this was a good idea?"

 And yeah, I really do bike in snowstorms.
 It's not as crazy as it sounds... okay, maybe it is.